Massacre (1934 film): Plot

 Chief Joe Thunderhorse (Barthelmess) is the star of a wild west show at the Century of Progress in Chicago.
-Though he is the authentic son of a Native American chief, he has lived away from the reservation so long that he has lost all personal connection to them.
-His ethnic authenticity and physical prowess are exploited by white showmen.
-His rich white girlfriend (Dodd) flaunts him in front of her curious friends.
+Though he is the son of a Native American chief, he has lived away from the reservation so long that he has lost all personal connection to his people.
+In his youth, he attended Haskell Institute and never went back.
+At the wild west show, Joe's Native identity and physical prowess are exploited by white showmen, and his rich white girlfriend (Dodd) flaunts him in front of her curious friends.